October 17, 2022

 Original Starbucks logo – Courtesy of Starbucks

-While the Pike Place Market Starbucks uses the brand’s original logo – a naked split-tailed mermaid with the words “Starbucks – Coffee, Tea, Spices” that was deemed as too daring for when the company went corporate, which is why you won’t see it at any other shops.
+While the Pike Place Market Starbucks uses the brand’s original logo – a naked split-tailed mermaid with the words “Starbucks – Coffee, Tea, Spices” this depiction was deemed as too daring for when the company went corporate, which is why you won’t see it at any other shops.

 So where was the real first Starbucks store?